Paying your rent in public housing

 If you do not pay your rent or other bills

-You will go into debt if you do not pay your rent and other bills in the set time period.
+You will go into debt if you don't pay your rent and other bills on time.

-The time you have to pay a bill can be different for each service provided.
+The amount of time you have to pay a bill is different for each service provided.

 For example:

-- bond assistance loan - as per your repayment schedule.
+• bond assistance loan – refer to your loan repayment schedule.

-If you can't make your payments, you must talk to your housing officer so you can talk about options.
+If you can't make your payments, you must contact your housing officer about the available payment options.

 Notice of rental arrears

-You will be sent an arrears advice letter if your rent is seven days overdue.
+You will be sent an arrears advice letter if your rent is 7 days overdue.

-If your rent is still not paid seven days after this first letter, you will receive a final arrears advice letter.
+If your rent is still not paid 7 days after this first letter, you will receive a final arrears advice letter.

-The letters will include a summary of your account.
+The letters will include a summary of what you must pay.

 Help with paying your debts

-It is important that you contact your local housing office as soon as possible to let them know you are having problems paying your bills.
+Contact your local housing office as soon as possible to let them know you're having problems paying your bills.

 Agreement to pay

-You may not be able to repay your debt with one repayment.
+You may not be able to pay your debt with one payment.

-The department will work with you to organise a number of repayments over an agreed period of time.
+The department will work with you to organise a number of payments over an agreed period of time.

 This is called an agreement to pay.